 Stachybotrys chartarum, sometimes called black mold or toxic mold, is found in places that stay damp a lot, like poorly ventilated bathrooms.
 It can cause numerous respiratory problems, including pneumonia and bleeding in the lungs.

-Trichoderma can sometimes be found on damp carpet and wallpaper in bathrooms.
+Trichoderma can sometimes be found on damp carpet and wallpaper in bathrooms (wallpaper paste, which usually contains starches, is like “miracle grow” for mold).
 It can cause respiratory problems similar to those caused by stachybotrys chartarum.
 In addition, many people are allergic to trichoderma.

-It can be very difficult or impossible to remove mold from drywall, too, and if there is mold on your bathroom walls, there may be mold inside the walls, as well.
-Often insulation and drywall must be removed and replaced.
+It can be very difficult or impossible to remove mold from drywall.
+If there is mold on your bathroom walls, there may be mold inside the walls, as well.
+The paper backing on both sides of the drywall provides the organic food source for mold.
+Because drywall is porous, the mold will grow through the drywall and will more than likely be growing on both the inside and the outside of the drywall.
+Often insulation and drywall must be removed and replaced when contaminated with mold.

+As you can see, mold remediation can be a complicated affair.
 If you have a significant amount of mold in your bathroom, you should consult with a mold remediation professional before beginning the cleanup process.
-You can schedule a free in-home consultation with a professional, so you have nothing to lose.
+You can talk to a local mold removal expert and schedule an in-home consultation.
+The service is free with no obligation, so you have nothing to lose.
 Follow the link to find experienced mold remediation professionals in your area.